apptainer/singularity-userdocs/environment_and_metadata.rst

-``PATH`` is a special environment variable that tells a system where to look for programs that can be run. ``PATH`` contains multiple filesytem locations (paths) separated by colons.
+``PATH`` is a special environment variable that tells a system where to look for programs that can be run. ``PATH`` contains multiple filesystem locations (paths) separated by colons.
 When you ask to run a program ``myprog``, the system looks through these locations one by one, until it finds ``myprog``.